 Present all non-traditional sources of income

-To improve your chances of getting approved any income you receive should be included in your HELOC application.
-The following forms of income are appropriate to include:
+To improve your chances of getting approved, any income you receive should be included in your HELOC application to demonstrate your ability to repay the loan.
+The following forms are suitable proof of income:

 Lower your debt-to-income ratio